AngelosFikias0/Resource-Management-System/README.md

 **EfficienCity RMS** is a full-stack ecosystem designed to modernize how municipalities register, allocate, share, and audit public resources.
 By replacing fragmented, manual processes with a single source of truth, the platform improves asset utilization, reduces operational costs, and fosters transparency between local authorities and citizens.

+> ⚠️ Note
+> EfficienCity RMS is an academic analysis and design project.
+> The repository includes system architecture and a minimal frontend MVP, but does not include a full backend implementation.

 ### Core Outcomes

 - 👁️ **Real-time Visibility** – Instant tracking of municipal assets and availability